About us

 We look at the tradition of Border Artists at La Frontera (Mexico/US border) and beyond, political theorists, and the embodied knowledge of practitioners that use the ‘border as a method’.

 Live Art sits both at the borders of the art market and within a constant process of research, and so creates the possibility to go beyond the space of the artwork itself, flooding into public physical and digital spaces, and rethinking our relationship with borderline concepts and places.
 Live Art is a lived-in ground always in flux which allows for multiple political negotiations, claims, encounters, experiments , and constant research for alternatives to dominant power structures.
-Live Art becomes a method as for us as it is a site of border-struggle.
+Live Art becomes a method for us as it is a site of border-struggle.

 performingborders centers the voices and embodied knowledges of those with lived experiences of borders and those with ties to various global diasporas.
 We reject the use of culture as an extension of empire, nationalism, ableism, fascism, capitalism and patriarchy, all of which maintain the violence of borders and how they are mapped on territories and our bodies.